Picking Kona Coffee “the Perfect Brew”

 The Best Kona Coffee

 If you purchase whole Kona and we recommend you do, always grind your coffee as close to the brew time as possible.
-A burr or mill grinder is preferable because all of the coffee is ground to a consistent size.
+A burr or mill grinder is preferable because all of the coffees are ground to a consistent size.
 A blade grinder is less preferable because the grind is often uneven.
 If your are normally using Kona coffee grounds at home with a blade grinder, try having it ground at the Kona Store with a burr grinder.
 The difference may be a surprise!

 Kona Bean Grind “Size Does Matter!”

 Do not underestimate the importance of the size of the grind to the taste of your coffee.
 If your coffee tastes bitter, it may be over-extracted, or ground too fine.
 On the other hand, if your coffee tastes flat, it may be under-extracted, meaning that your grind is too coarse.
-Tell the professionals where you purchase your coffee (Custom roast kona coffee and custom grinds here) exactly how you will be brewing it.
+Tell the professionals where you purchase your coffee (Custom roast kona coffees and custom grinds here) exactly how you will be brewing it.
 For example, will you be using a plunger pot?
 A flat drip filter or maybe A cone drip filter, A gold mesh filter?
 They will grind it specifically for the preparation method you have chosen and the equipment you use.

 Kona Coffee Grind Test Before